Acute myeloid leukemia (AML) - children

 Acute myelogenous leukemia - children; AML - children; Acute granulocytic leukemia - children; Acute myeloblastic leukemia - children; Acute non-lymphocytic leukemia (ANLL) - children

 Acute myeloid leukemia is a cancer of the white blood cells within the blood and bone marrow.
 Bone marrow is the soft tissue inside bones that generates all blood components including white blood cells.
-"Acute" means the cancer develops quickly and "myeloid" is the type of white cells that become cancerous.
+Acute means the cancer develops quickly and myeloid refers to the type of white blood cells that become cancerous.

 Both adults and children can get acute myeloid leukemia (AML).
 This article is about AML in children.